THE STORY OF

 filled completely!!!
 There are other important firsts: first anniversary/review

-"three year review", even though it is technically a "four year review".
+even though it is technically a "four year review" (1982-1986).
+What

-is being deliberately recorded over the original "Piss-off" broadcast which
+being deliberately recorded over the original "Piss-off" broadcast which

-sucked so badly it need to be erased from Cabel T-B history.
+sucked so badly it need to be erased from Cabel T-B history!
 The

 original broadcast proved that Dino and Kelly had grown too far apart to